orangejuice/blog/data/activity/book-白痴-2015/record.en.md

   subtitle: "[Russian] Fyodor Dostoevsky / 2015 / Shanghai Translation Publishing House"
 ---

-Via tw Mini Juice So, #TheIdiot is so existential.
-It's good to live in the present.
+Via tw Xiaoguozi, realizing how existential 'The Idiot' is.
+It’s great to live in the present.